 An architect designed home is only as good as the collaboration of the client and architect.
 Here, the client expressed the desire for a home and the architect articulated that vision with the resulting design.
 In the case of this very successful project, the client had a clean vision of what he desired; a regional modern home that was environmentally sound, sensitive to the neighborhood, dramatic in design, taking advantage of the site, public spaces for entertaining, family spaces that were informal, and related to the covered veranda.

 While Ralph Hawkins is an expert in designing hospitals, downtown revitalization and large commercial structures such as the American Airlines Arena, the W Hotel, and Texas Stadium, he turned to Stephen Chambers, an established residential architect, to express his vision while still relying on his firm, HKS, for engineering, quality control, modeling, sun studies, and other structural details.
 Stephen Chambers was a brilliant choice to interpret Ralph Hawkins’ vision.
-Stephen Chambers, who is in affliation with austin roofing, created a dramatic design that is kind to the neighborhood, The Roof Clinic participated in the roof design and maintenance, and reflects the sensibility and scale that one would associate with a nationally prominent architect.
+Stephen Chambers, who is in affliation with specialist roofing companies in Sydney, created a dramatic design that is kind to the neighborhood, this Handyman Colorado Springs company participated in the roof design and maintenance, and reflects the sensibility and scale that one would associate with a nationally prominent architect.

 Let me first mention the site.
 Framed by Briarwood and Shadywood, the two gently sloping acres with dozens of mature trees provide a serene natural environment with which Bluffview is associated.
 A person enjoys the continuous green horizon as the street trails off in the distance down the hill.
 The topography and deep setbacks give each of the substantial neighboring homes, whether they be Colonial, Italian, or Neoclassical, a lovely and important presence.